Your impact is immediate.

 Cars, trucks, boats, RV's, motorcycles, construction or farm equipment donations or any other vehicle ― running or not! are ways to support the mission of Habitat for Humanity of Bulloch County.

-When you donate a car to Cars for Homes, you will help your local Habitat for Humanity build houses with families in need of affordable shelter.
+When you donate a car to Spike's ReStore, you will help Habitat Bulloch build houses with families in need of affordable shelter.
 If you donate an automobile or other vehicle, you may be eligible for a tax deduction.

 Spike’s Habitat ReStore is a nonprofit home improvement store and donation center that sells new and gently used furniture, appliances, home accessories, building materials and more to the public at a fraction of the retail price.